Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 Zurich Airport and public transportation: infrequent mask use.

-France: less than 5% mask usage, if that.
-Public transport still required masks.
+France: Less than 5% mask usage, if that.
+Public transport still requires masks.

 Germany: Twenty percent still wear masks, and they are the FFP2.
-A few sites, such as museums, still required them, and they had to be that specific mask.
-Stores, banks, cafes, and restaurants never required them, but some servers wore them.
+A few sites, such as museums, still required them, and they had to wear a specific mask.
+Stores, banks, cafes, and restaurants never needed them, but some servers wore them.

 Italy: Less than 10% of people use masks.
 None are required in restaurants, businesses, etc., but they remain necessary on public transportation.
 It must be an FFP2.